 Hot foods are harder to digest

 Actually, food temperature plays a key role in gastric emptying.
-Hot meals empties from the stomach faster than warm meals, or meals at room temperature.
+Hot meals are emptied from the stomach faster than warm meals, or meals at room temperature.

 Practically, a pretty hot meal (60oC or 140F) can significantly accelerate gastric emptying, as compared to a warm (37oC or 100F) meal.

 Furthermore, we can tolerate hot food better than hot beverages, although they cool down more slowly during the transit to the stomach.
-It needs 5-30 min for the temperature of ingested food to become that of body temperature.
+It needs 5-30 min for the temperature of ingested food to reach the temperature of the body.

 Last, but not least, even pretty cold meals (4oC or 39F) accelerate gastric emptying, as compared to meals at body temperature.
 But, cold meals or beverages at 12oC (54F) don’t have any significant negative effect on digestion.